nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel7.md

         sudo rpm --import https://artifactory.niis.org/api/gpg/key/public

-3. Issue the following commands to install the security server packages (use package xroad-securityserver-ee to include configuration specific to Estonia; use package xroad-securityserver-fi to include configuration specific to Finland):
+3. Issue the following command to install the security server packages (use package xroad-securityserver-ee to include configuration specific to Estonia; use package xroad-securityserver-fi to include configuration specific to Finland):

         sudo yum install xroad-securityserver

 4. Add system user (**reference data: 1.3**) whom all roles in the user interface are granted to.
 Add a new user with the command

-        xroad-add-admin-user <username>
+        sudo xroad-add-admin-user <username>

    User roles are discussed in detail in X-Road Security Server User Guide \[[UG-SS](#Ref_UG-SS)\].

+5. Once the installation is completed, start the security server

+        sudo systemctl start xroad-proxy

 ### 2.6 Post-Installation Checks